A top of page original.jpg

 We believe that children benefit most from an early years education in which parents and the setting work in partnership.
 We acknowledge the integral role that parents play as their child’s first and most important educators.

-We believe an open relationship between home and preschool enables us to have an holistic understanding of the child allowing us to meet their individual needs and support their family as appropriate.
+We believe an open relationship between home and preschool enables us to have a holistic understanding of the child allowing us to meet their individual needs and support their family as appropriate.
 We operate an ‘open door’ policy and aim to support parents in confidence and with sensitivity.

 Working together